-Contract and Grant Disclosi ire and Certification on Form Instructi ions 0 1/06 Page 2 of 2 Contract and l Grant Disclosure and Certification n Form f- Failure to complete all the follow ving information may result in a delay in obtaining a contract, l ease, purchase agre eement, or grant award wit th any Arkansas State Agency.
-SUBCONTRACTOR: YES NO SUBCONTRACTO R NAME: - - Contractor fo or which this is a subcontractor: Estimated d ollar amount of subcontract: IS T HIS FOR: TAXPAYER ID NAME: ☐ Good s? 🔀 Services ☐ Both?
-YOUR LAST NAME: FIRST NAME: MI: ADDRESS: CITY: STATE: ZIP CODE: COUNTRY: UNITED STATES OF AMERICA AGENCY, THE FOLLOWING RACT, LEASE, PUR CHASE AGREEMENT, O OR GRANT AWARD WITH ANY ARKANSAS STA For Individuals Indicate below if: you, your sp Board or Commission Membe or child of you or you r spouse is a curre nt or former: Member of f the General Assembly, Constitutional Officer, Position Held Mark (✓) Name of Position (senator, repres of Job Held sentative, name of , me and how are they related to you? use, John Q. Public, Jr., child, etc.)
+Contract and Grant Disclosu re and Certification on Form Instruct tions 0 01/06 Page e 2 of 2 Contract and d Grant Disclosure and Certificatio n For m f-1 Failure to complete all the follow ving information may result in a delay ir n obtaining a contract, l lease, purchase agr eemen t, or grant award with h any A rkansas State Agency.
+SUBCONTRACTOR: YES NO SUBCONTRACTO R NAME: Contractor for r which this is a subcontractor: Estimated do ollar aı mount of subcontract: IS T THIS FOR: TAXPAYER ID NAME: Good ds? ⊠ Services Both?
+YOUR LAST NAME: FIRST NAME: MI: ADDRESS: CITY: STATE: ZIP CODE: COUNTRY: Unite D STATES OF AMERICA AS A CONDITION OF OBTAIN AGENCY, THE FOLLOWING RACT, LEASE, PUF RCHAS SE AGREEMENT, OI R GRA NT AWARD WITH ANY ARKANSAS STATE For Individuals Indicate below if: you, your sp Board or Commission Membe or child of you or you r spouse is a curre ent or f former: Member of the Ge neral Assembly, Constitutional Officer, Sta Position Held Mark (✓) Name of Position [senator, repre of Job Held esentative, name of For How Long? how are they related to you? nn Q. Public, Jr., child, etc.)

 Current Former board/commission, data entry, etc.] From MM/YY To MM/YY Person's name(s) Relation

 General Assembly

 Constitutional Officer

 State Board or Commission Member

 State Employee

+None of the above applie s

+For an Entity (Busin

-Constitutional Officer, State Boa ness) owing pers ard or Con nmission N Member, or State Employee, or the spous e, brother, sister, par o interest of 10% or greater in the entity: member of the ent, or child of a member of the General Assembly, Corpolicies or influence the management of the entity.
+Indicate below if any of the follo Constitutional Officer, State Boa wing pers ard or Cor nmission N Member, or State Employee, or the spous e, brother, sister, par o interest of 10% or greater in the entity: member of the ent, or child of a member of the General Assembly, Conpolicies or influence the management of the entity.

-Position Held Mar k (✓) Name of Position of Job Held (senator, representative, name of For How Long?
-What is the person(s) name and what is his/her % of what is his/her position of cont
+Position Held Mar rk (✓) Name of Position of Job Held (senator, representative, name of For Hov / Long?
+What is the person(s) name and what is his/her % of over the what is his/her position of control •

-Current Former board/commission, data entry, etc. From MM/YY To MM/YY Person's name(s) Ownership Interest (% Docition of Control
+Current Former board/commission, data entry, etc. From MM/YY To MM/YY Person's name(s) Ownership Interest (%

 General Assembly

 Constitutional Officer

 State Board or Commission Member

 State Employee

-☐ None of the above applies Not E: PLEASE LIST ADDITIONAL DISCLOSURES ON SEPAR RATE SHEET OF PAPER I IF MORE SPACE IS NEEDED PAGE 1 of 2 01/06
+☐ None of the above applies NOT E: PLEASE LIST ADDITIONAL DISCLOSURES ON SEPAR RATE SHEET OF PAPER I IF MORE SPACE IS NEEDED PAGE 10F 2 01/06